 How Much Does It Cost to Install Vinyl Plank Flooring?

-If you need new flooring in your home, consider durable vinyl plank flooring.
-The cost to install vinyl plank flooring ranges from $881 to $3,336, with the national average at $2,029.
+Homeowners who need new flooring in their home may want to consider durable vinyl plank flooring.
+The cost to install vinyl plank flooring ranges from $988 to $3,891, with the national average at $2,399.

 Vinyl plank flooring can be installed over existing flooring without needing to be glued or nailed down since it snaps together edge to edge.
 It’s common to use vinyl plank flooring as a faux wood floor option.
 Since it can be reinforced with urethane, it’s scratch- and stain-resistant.
-According to HomeAdvisor, the cost to install vinyl plank flooring ranges between $881 and $3,336, with the national average at $2,029.
-Vinyl plank flooring costs approximately $2.50 to $5 per square foot, and luxury vinyl plank flooring costs between $5 and $12 per square foot.
-Vinyl plank flooring is considerably more expensive than other vinyl sheet flooring that can run from $0.50 to $2 per square foot.
-Vinyl flooring professionals typically charge around $36 per hour, or $3 to $10 per square foot for labor, not including the materials needed for the project.
+According to HomeAdvisor and Angi, the cost to install vinyl plank flooring ranges between $988 and $3,891, with the national average at $2,399.
 Many homeowners choose to install vinyl flooring一whether it is vinyl planks, sheet, or tile一because it’s water-resistant, low maintenance, cost-effective, durable, long-lasting, and comfortable underfoot.

 Vinyl planks are available in varying thicknesses, with the thicker planks being more expensive but easier to install.
 Vinyl plank flooring is designed to click together, so it doesn’t have to be nailed or glued down.
 Thinner planks are more difficult to click together and install, which can significantly increase labor costs.
-Vinyl planks are waterproof and require less maintenance, so they’re a fantastic alternative to hardwood flooring since they have a natural-looking wood grain, and they work well as a floating floor over a concrete subfloor.
+The best vinyl plank flooring on the market is waterproof and requires less maintenance, so it is a fantastic alternative to hardwood flooring since it has a natural-looking wood grain, and works well as a floating floor over a concrete subfloor.
+It is also a viable alternative for those who are weighing the pros and cons of laminate flooring and potentially considering the cost to install laminate flooring.
 Luxury vinyl planks are a higher-quality flooring material.
 The planks are thick, and they have a durable, long-wearing top layer.
 Luxury vinyl planks have more realistic wood grain and give the appearance of natural hardwood flooring.
 They also click-lock together and work well over any type of subfloor.

 Vinyl Plank Flooring vs. Luxury Vinyl Tile

 Like vinyl planks, luxury vinyl tiles come in different thicknesses.
 Vinyl tile is durable and an outstanding choice for flooring in areas with high moisture.
 The tile shape successfully mimics stone or wood tiles since it has embossed design patterns.
 It has a thicker top layer, and it can also be treated with urethane for more scratch and stain resistance.
 Vinyl tiles are easier to replace than vinyl planks and sheet vinyl.
-The price of luxury vinyl tile depends on the size and pattern of the flooring.
+The price of luxury vinyl tile depends on the size and pattern of the flooring, but falls between $3 and $10 per square foot.

 Vinyl Plank vs. Vinyl Sheet

-Factors in Calculating Cost to Install Vinyl Plank Flooring
+Factors in Calculating the Cost to Install Vinyl Plank Flooring

-Calculating the cost to install vinyl plank flooring depends on several factors.
+Like any other flooring installation costs, calculating the cost to install vinyl plank flooring depends on several factors.
 Prices can differ from the national average due to labor costs in your area, materials, quality, geographic location, installation method, plank thickness, and core construction.
+It may be useful to consult an online vinyl plank flooring installation cost calculator to get a sense of the total cost.

-A vinyl flooring contractor charges approximately $36 an hour to install vinyl plank flooring.
-This averages out to $3 to $10 per hour, not including the cost of the flooring materials.
-Labor prices can vary from the norm due to the cost of labor in your area.
+The labor cost to install vinyl plank flooring is around $36 an hour.
+This averages out to $3 to $10 per square foot, not including the cost of the flooring materials.
+Labor prices can vary from the norm due to the cost of labor in the area where the home is located.
 Labor costs in large cities are typically higher than in more rural areas of the country.

 Materials and Quality

-Your geographic location will affect the overall cost to install vinyl plank flooring.
+The geographic location of the home will affect the overall vinyl plank flooring installation cost.
 Labor fees and material prices will vary from the national average depending on the cost to move and deliver materials.
 Higher costs of living typically dictate higher labor fees.

 The installation method of vinyl plank flooring can affect the overall price of the flooring project.
 There are three ways to install plank flooring: a floating floor, a peel-and-stick floor, and a glue-down floor.
 The glue-down method takes more time and is more labor intensive, so it’s the most expensive option.
 A floating floor is the most budget-friendly method of installation.